 •Full Year 2022 Outlook:

-◦Net income is projected to be $28.5 million to $29.5 million, or $0.28 to $0.29 per diluted share, on the basis of approximately 100 million assumed weighted-average fully diluted-shares outstanding
+oNet income is projected to be $13.8 million to $19.5 million, or $0.14 to $0.19 per diluted share, on the basis of approximately 102 million assumed weighted-average fully diluted-shares outstanding

-◦Net income is projected to be $1.5 million to $2.5 million, or $0.02 to $0.03 per diluted share, on the basis of approximately 100 million assumed weighted-average fully diluted-shares outstanding
+oNet income is projected to be $1.9 million to $3.3 million, or $0.02 to $0.03 per diluted share, on the basis of approximately 102 million assumed weighted-average fully diluted-shares outstanding

-1.Adjusted EBITDA is a financial measure that is not required by, or presented in accordance with, U.S. generally accepted accounting principles (“GAAP”).
-Please review the information under “Non-GAAP Financial Measure” in this release for additional information regarding Adjusted EBITDA, as well as the reconciliation below of forward-looking Adjusted EBITDA to forward-looking net income, the most directly comparable financial measure stated in accordance with GAAP for the period presented.
+1.Adjusted EBITDA is a financial measure that is not required by, or presented in accordance with, U.S. GAAP.
+Please see Annex A of this release for a reconciliation of forward-looking Adjusted EBITDA to forward-looking net income, the most directly comparable financial measure stated in accordance with GAAP for the period presented.